 After setting your focus point, switch the lens to manual focus and switch the camera to live view.
 Then simply check the sharpness of your foreground and background by zooming to the two zones one after another.
 If the sharpness isn’t good enough readjust the focus until finding the perfect one.

 If you can’t reach the proper sharpness of both the foreground and the background Try doing one of the following:

 - Take a few steps back, to make both foreground and background look closer to each other.

 - Step down your lens f-stop number furthermore.

 Tip 5 – Use of a focus stacking software

-Focus stacking (also known as focal plane merging and z-stacking or focus blending) is a digital image processing technique which combines multiple images taken at different focus distances to give a resulting image with a greater depth of field (DOF) than any of the individual source images.
+Focus stacking (also known as focal plane merging and z-stacking or focus blending) is a digital image processing technique that combines multiple images taken at different focus distances to give a resulting image with a greater depth of field (DOF) than any of the individual source images.

 Start by setting the lens aperture to its sweet spot ( It is usually between f/5.6 and f/8).
-Take the first shot with focus set at the foreground, the take the second shot with the focus set at the middle ground, finally, take the third shot focusing on the background.
+Take the first shot with the focus set at the foreground, the take the second shot with the focus set at the middle ground, and finally, take the third shot focusing on the background.
 Then you blend the three photos in a focus stacking software ( for example Adobe Photoshop) to get the final photo ( there will be sharpness throughout your entire picture).

-As with many aspects of photography, when it comes to choosing the focus point, there isn’t any fixed rule is going to cover every situation., you’ll just have to use your own judgment in the field.
+As with many aspects of photography, when it comes to choosing the focus point, there isn’t any fixed rule is going to cover every situation., You’ll just have to use your own judgment in the field.